 Easy to Use

 Air Pillows are easier for the distributor and customers.
 Customers appreciate a simple opening experience with less mess and easy disposal.
-Packaging Peanuts are messy, and due to static electricity, it will stick to everything and break into smaller pieces, causing a lot to clean and dispose of afterward.
-Air Pillows are easy to use and do not take up much too much space when being discarded.
+Packaging Peanuts are messy, and due to static electricity, they will stick to everything and break into smaller pieces, causing a lot to clean and dispose of afterwards.
+Air Pillows are easy to use and do not take up too much space when discarded.

-Air Pillows are lightweight and add practically zero additional weight to the shipment, which will save on freight costs.
+Air Pillows are lightweight and add practically zero additional weight to the shipment, saving on freight costs.
 Air Pillows are often filled-on-demand which means they require much less floor space to store in the facility.
-The average price per package to use air cushion packaging materials is often lower than other options.
+The average price per package for air cushion packaging materials is often lower than other options.

 Applications for Air Pillows